sekhri101/personal-goals/ideas/blog-ideas.md

 - Recruiting diverse speakers and talks for conferences
 - Remote work and depression
-- Frugality for Django Girls
-- Feminism and Weight Loss
 - 2016 Year in Review
-- Why Hogwarts is a Toxic Learning Environment
+- Why Hogwarts is a Toxic Learning Environment (submitted to [OSBridge](http://opensourcebridge.org/proposals/1815))
 - Guide for First-time Speakers
 - Guide for First-time Conference-goers
 - Comparison of Python and NATURAL.